Home Repair Classes

-One-on-One Coaching, One Day Specialty Classes, & Paul's Three Week Home Repair Classes.
+One-on-One Coaching, One Day Specialty Classes, and Paul's Three-Week Home Repair Classes.

 Paul teaches you in your own home for your own projects.
 Learn to do it yourself with expert and patient personal guidance.
 Do as much yourself as you want, with Paul there to make sure you are safe and it's done right (and finish anything you'd rather have him handle).
 E-mail Paul@PaulPlevakas.com or call (215) 778-2634.

 Paul offers several fun one-day specialty classes.
 Here are a few:

 - Build Your Own "Little Free Library" Kiosk

 A "Little Free Library" is a weather-proof booth you can put outside (or anywhere you want to share books).
 Anyone can “take a book, return a book” in an ongoing free book share.

 We pre-cut the many sizes and kinds of materials you will need for each kiosk, so you can begin right away with an introduction to tool-safety, and hands-on building.

 Come alone or with friends.
 Take home your own work same day.
 You can decorate and personalize in your own creative way.